Black Seed

 📚 Study (Phytomedicine, 2008): Patients saw significant cholesterol and triglyceride improvements after 8 weeks of use.

-Black seed improves sperm quality, menstrual regularity, and ovarian health while supporting hormonal balance.
+Black seed improves sperm quality / quantity/ mobility, regulates menstrual and improves ovary health while supporting hormonal balance.

 📚 Study (Evidence-Based Complementary and Alternative Medicine, 2014): Women with PCOS experienced improved hormone levels and reduced ovarian cyst volume.